-If you can show your CEO and leadership team that a specific piece of content that was distributed out onto a social media channel (for example) and resulted in leads and wins, then getting a budget for future activity should be a slam-dunk.
+For example, if you can show your CEO and leadership team that a specific piece of content that was distributed out onto a social media channel and resulted in leads and wins, then getting a budget for future activity should be a slam-dunk.
 This is achievable with a basic understanding of Google Analytics.

-When sales and marketing are aligned, your marketing ROI becomes even more clear.
+When sales and marketing are aligned, your marketing ROI becomes even clearer.
 Companies that use inbound and outbound marketing in conjunction can improve lead generation and shorten sales cycles.

-Alignment between sales and marketing yeilds better customer retention rates and higher sales-close rates.
-You start to attain alignment by making sure that sales and marketing has a shared definition of a lead and understand the appropriate path for leads.
+Alignment between sales and marketing yields better customer retention rates and higher sales-close rates.
+You start to attain alignment by making sure that sales and marketing have a shared definition of a lead and understand the appropriate path for leads.

-There is much less incongruity between sales and marketing when marketing and sales are in agreement about when and what kinds of leads should be passed over to sales.
+There is much less incongruity between sales and marketing when the two are in agreement about which kinds of leads should be passed over to sales and when.
 Content is much more valuable to a sales team when it aligns with their efforts.
-If sales recognizes that great content can support their sales efforts then the sales department will be more of an advocate for content marketing.
+If sales recognizes that great content can support their sales efforts, then the sales department will be a greater advocate for content marketing.

 When content helps to drive leads and support lead nurturing and progression, then your CEO and your leadership team will notice.
-When sales starts to take more marketing leads to wins then they'll be coming to you directly to ask for more content marketing.
+When sales starts to converting more marketing leads to wins, they'll be coming to you directly to ask for more content marketing.

 Making the Case for Content Marketing

-Don't get discouraged if you're not getting your ideal content marketing budget.
-Make the most of what you are getting by aligning with the sales department, building customer-centric content, and putting in a proper success measurement system.
-A connected CRM or a marketing automation tools can go a long way in making this easier, but even without sales and marketing technology in place, you should be able to put together easily measurable campaigns.
+The above being said, don't get discouraged if you're not getting your ideal content marketing budget.
+Make the most of what you receive by aligning with the sales department, building customer-centric content, and putting in a proper success measurement system.
+A connected CRM or a marketing automation tools can help ease the process.
+But even without sales and marketing technology in place, you should be able to put together easily measurable campaigns.